Cupar: Economy

 Fife Council is the largest employer in the area.
 Many people are employed in food and drink.

-The larger employers are Kettle Produce (fruit and vegetable producer) and Fishers Services Ltd. Other employers include the SRUC Campus at Elmwood College (Fife education); Quaker Oats Ltd (food and drink) and Fisher & Donaldson (food and drink).
+Other large employers are Kettle Produce (fruit and vegetable producer) and Fishers Services Ltd. Other employers include the SRUC Campus at Elmwood College (Fife education); Quaker Oats Ltd (food and drink) and Fisher & Donaldson (food and drink).

 The main shopping facilities are located between the Bonnygate and Crossgate, including family-owned businesses and some smaller chain stores.
-The town also has a Business Park, Trading Estate and Industrial Estate.
+The town also has a business park, trading estate and industrial estate.

-Cupar Retail Park

 In November 2021, the South Road retail park was completed.
-Shops include Burger King, Costa Coffee, B&M, Indigo Sun, Baynes the Baker and Nimbus Beds.
+Shops include Burger King, Costa Coffee, B&M, Card Factory, Indigo Sun, Baynes the Baker and Nimbus Beds.

 Leisure

-Cupar has an unusual golf course on the side of a hill to the South of town at Hill of Tarvit.
+Cupar has an unusual golf course on the side of a hill to the south of town at Hill of Tarvit.
 The club was founded on 7 November 1855.
 Cupar Golf Club is rich with history and is probably the oldest nine-hole club in the world.

 The Kingarrock course at Hill Tarvit Mansion house uses hickory shafted clubs, in the original style.

 Cupar Sports Centre has a 25-metre swimming pool, badminton courts, squash courts and a fitness suite.
-The swimming pool is the base for Cupar and District Swimming Club.
+The pool is the base for Cupar and District Swimming Club.

 Cupar is home to Cupar Cricket Club, founded in 1884.
-The club is celebrating its 125th anniversary in the 2009 season.
+It celebrated its 125th anniversary in the 2009 season.

 The Castlehill Community Association is home to local groups including Cupar Camera Club, Cupar Art Club, Cupar & District Model Railway Club.
 They operate from the Old Castlehill Primary School and from 11 St Catherine Street.

-Cupar also plays host to the biennial Cupar Arts Festival.
+Cupar also hosts the biennial Cupar Arts Festival.

 Education

 Cupar is home to one additional needs school, one secondary school, two primary schools, a nursery school and a playgroup.

 Cupar Pre-school Playgroup was opened around 1985.
 As of March 2022, their website shows that they have closed.

 Ferryfield Playgroup was opened in 1967 by Isobel Blair in her home at Ferryfield.
 In 1976, it was moved to building at Castlehill (not to be confused by Castlehill Primary School).

 Westfield Family Nurture Centre was opened in 1981 as part of Castlehill Primary School, but was made independent at some point.
 It is Cupar's only nursery.

-Castlehill Primary School opened to pupils on the present site in 1975 and is located on the town's outskirts and has enrollment of 420.
+Castlehill Primary School opened to pupils on the present site in 1975 and is located on the town's outskirts.
+It has an enrollment of 420.